List of Hollyoaks characters introduced in 2015: Lisa Loveday

 Lisa later begins a feud with Sonia, trying to separate her from Zack and ruin her life.
 Lisa persuades Simone to take the restaurant away from Sonia in which she does leaving Lisa the manager.
-Lisa forms friendships with Holly Cunningham (Amanda Clapham), Ellie Nightingale (Sophie Porley) and Cleo McQueen (Nadine Rose Mulkerrin).
+Lisa forms friendships with Holly Cunningham (Amanda Clapham), Ellie Nightingale (Sophie Porley) and Cleo McQueen (Nadine Mulkerrin).
 When Sonia applies for a course at Hollyoaks University, Lisa ruins it revealing about Sonia imposing her.
 This leads to a fight between them, leading to Lisa hurting her ankle.
 In order to spite Sonia more, Lisa sets Holly with Zack however the plan does not work, leaving her furious.
 Lisa is furious when Simone and Louis accept his relationship with Sonia, so Lisa decides to begin a relationship with Jesse Donovan (Luke Jerdy), leaving Simone angry.
 After a failed romance with Nathan Nightingale (Jared Garfield), Lisa's friend, Cleo, sets both Lisa and Nathan up.
 They begin a problematic relationship, but however, during a village blackout, they have sex.
 However, after becoming engaged to Nathan and moving in with him and his family, Lisa has sex with Nathan's father, Mac Nightingale (David Easter), and the pair swear each other to secrecy.
 Mac and Lisa then begin an affair.

-The character of Lisa has been known since 2015, but former friend Sonia Albright (Kiza Deen) has been pretending to be her.
+The character of Lisa has been known since 2015, but her former friend Sonia has been pretending to be her.
 Lisa has been billed as "a loud and brassy party animal" and "is on a mission to claim back the family that is rightfully hers".
-Rachel Adedeji was cast in the role of Lisa and had already begun filming with the show when her casting was announced.
+Adedeji was cast in the role of Lisa and had already begun filming with the show when her casting was announced.
 Adedeji stated she was "excited" to have joined the show's cast, but said it was "quite a pressure" to be introduced as Lisa because "she is such an anticipated arrival".
 Adedeji added that Lisa's backstory had "turned her into a tough cookie".
 Adedeji's agent informed her that Hollyoaks were interested in hiring her.
 She attended a meeting with production and read for the part.
 Adedeji told Lorraine Kelly that her character has "sass" and is "feisty".
 Adedeji made a temporary departure from Hollyoaks for maternity leave, with her character leaving on 1 December 2017.
 She made her on-screen return on 13 November 2018.

 In August 2017, Adedeji was longlisted for "Sexiest Female" at the Inside Soap Awards.
 She did not progress to the viewer-voted shortlist.